sklump/aries-rfcs/features/0036-issue-credential/README.md

 * `comment` -- an optional field that provides human readable information about this Credential Proposal, so the proposal can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
 * `credential_proposal` -- an optional JSON-LD object that represents the credential data that Prover wants to receive.
 It matches the schema of [Credential Preview](#preview-credential).
+* `filter~attach` -- an array of attachments that further define the credential being proposed.
+  * For Indy, the attachment includes a base64-encoded JSON object mapping zero or more of the following:
     * `schema_issuer_did` -- optional filter to request credential based on a particular Schema issuer DID.
     * `schema_id` -- optional filter to request credential based on a particular Schema.
 This might be helpful when requesting a version 1 passport instead of a version 2 passport, for example.
     * `schema_name` -- optional filter to request credential based on a schema name.
 This is useful to allow a more user-friendly experience of requesting a credential by schema name.
     * `schema_version` -- optional filter to request credential based on a schema version.
 This is useful to allow a more user-friendly experience of requesting a credential by schema name and version.
     * `cred_def_id` -- optional filter to request credential based on a particular Credential Definition.
 This might be helpful when requesting a commercial driver's license instead of an ordinary driver's license, for example.
     * `issuer_did` -- optional filter to request a credential issued by the owner of a particular DID.

 #### Offer Credential